grensen/convolutional_neural_network/README.md

 ~~~cs
 for (int i = cnn.Length - 2; i >= 0; i--)
 ~~~
-Now we need the respect to the derivative and end up with:
+Now we need to respect the ReLU derivative and end up with:
 ~~~cs
 // convolution backwards
 for (int i = cnn.Length - 2; i >= 0; i--)